A Comprehensive Survey of Mamba Architectures for Medical Image Analysis: Classification, Segmentation, Restoration and Beyond: Medical Image Analysis using Mamba

-\textbf{Microscopic-Mamba} proposed by Zou \textit{et al.} \cite{zou2024microscopicmambarevealingsecretsmicroscopic} consists of following components in sequence: patch embedding, four blocks of Hybrid-Conv-SSM each followed by a patch merging block, Global pooling, $1\times1$ convolution (PW convolution) and finally a fully connected layer for classification.
+Nasiri \textit{et al.} \cite{nasiri2024vim4path} used Vision Mamba (ViM) in its architecture for learning representations in histopathology images. \textbf{Vim4path} performs self supervised learning (SSL) within DINO framework \cite{caron2021emerging}.
+It extracts image patches from Whole Slide Images (WSIs) and trains ViM encoder using DINO without the availability of labels.
+The paper highlights potential of ViM in practical diagnostic applications and its effectiveness in less computation scenarios which establishes it as a promising tool for computational pathology. \textbf{Microscopic-Mamba} proposed by Zou \textit{et al.} \cite{zou2024microscopicmambarevealingsecretsmicroscopic} consists of following components in sequence: patch embedding, four blocks of Hybrid-Conv-SSM each followed by a patch merging block, Global pooling, $1\times1$ convolution (PW convolution) and finally a fully connected layer for classification.
 Hybrid-Conv-SSM block splits the representation channel wise which is then passed through two different batches.
 First branch is the Conv branch which contains depth wise and point wise convolution.
 Second branch is SSM branch which contains Parallel Efficient Vision Mamba (PEVM) block.
 Microscopic-Mamba has three variants in terms of parameters such as tiny, small, base.
 Tiny has 4.32M parameters, small has 4.97M parameters and base has 8.37M parameters.

-Microscopic-Mamba achieves state-of-the-art results on five different classification datasets outperforming transformer-based methods, mamba-based methods and other hybrid approaches.
+From this section \ref{subsec:clas}, we can see that MedMamba \cite{yue2024medmambavisionmambamedical} was evaluated on various datasets using model variants like tiny, small, and base similar to Swin Transformer \cite{liu2021swin}.
+On the PAD-UFES-20 \cite{pacheco2020padufes20skinlesiondataset} dataset, Swin-T had a slightly better AUC of 0.830 compared to MedMamba-T’s 0.808, but it used more than twice the FLOPs (4.5G vs. 2.0G) and nearly double the parameters (27.5M vs. 14.5M).
+On the Cervical-US dataset, MedMamba-T reached a higher AUC of 0.952 compared to Swin-T’s 0.890, while staying more efficient.
+Similar results were seen on CPX-Ray \cite{shastri2022cheximagenet}, Kvasir \cite{pogorelov2017kvasir} , and Fetal-Planes-DB \cite{burgos2020evaluation}, where MedMamba models gave better performance with fewer resources. while Swin Transformer sometimes achieves higher accuracy but at a higher computational cost.

-\subsubsection{\textbf{Medical Image Restoration/ Reconstruction}}
+\subsubsection{Medical Image Restoration/ Reconstruction}